Jats: Marriage

 Jat marriages are traditionally structured around clan (gotra) exogamy and village exogamy, with marriage within the same gotra or village typically prohibited.
 At the same time, caste endogamy is commonly observed, with Jats marrying within their own community.
 These practices are considered important for maintaining kinship alliances and social cohesion across villages and regions.

 Jat weddings combine pan-Indian rituals with local customs.
 Ceremonies often include processions, communal feasts, and ritual gifting, serving both social and symbolic functions.
 Weddings are frequently public events, used to reinforce clan ties, demonstrate social status, and maintain local prestige.

 In some regions, informal caste councils (khap panchayats) have historically played a role in regulating marriages.
 These councils may enforce community norms, particularly regarding same-gotra, inter-village, or inter-caste unions.
-While such councils have been criticized for restricting individual choice, they have traditionally functioned as a mechanism for maintaining social order within Jat community.
+While such councils have been criticised for restricting individual choice, they have traditionally functioned as a mechanism for maintaining social order within Jat community.